 - Check each of your connections and power on your audio system

-Connecting a Receiver to a Subwoofer with RCA Input Jacks and Line Level RCA Converter
+Method 4: With RCA Input Jacks and Line Level RCA Converter

-If your subwoofer has at least one RCA jack, you can connect it to your receiver without a sub output using a line level converter.
+If your subwoofer has at least one RCA jack, you can connect it to your receiver without a sub-output using a line-level converter.
 These converters accept speaker wire connections.
 They also scale down the speaker level signal to the kind that your subwoofer can take.

-It’s important to note that it could be best if you combined the output receiver channels into one if your subwoofer have a single RCA subwoofer input jack.
+It’s important to note that it could be best if you combined the output receiver channels into one if your subwoofer has a single RCA subwoofer input jack.
 You can do this safely by using a “Y” RCA adapter.

-Why Subwoofer Has Left And Right Input?
+Why Do Subwoofers Have Left And Right Input?

 Many people learning how to connect their subwoofers to their receivers without sub out frequently ask this question.